-With support from Allstate Insurance Company, the Adult Cell Phone Survey was conducted February 8, 2013 through March 31, 2013, and focused on the driving habits of San Diego County residents, ages 30 to 64.
-It used an anonymous, online questionnaire to examine drivers’ attitudes about cell-phone use and to quantify the amount of time that respondents use cell phones to text or call others while on the road.
+With support from Allstate Insurance Company, the Adult Cell Phone Survey was conducted in February and March 2013, and focused on the driving habits of San Diego County residents, ages 30 to 64.
+It used an anonymous, online questionnaire to examine drivers’ attitudes about cell-phone use and to quantify the amount of time that respondents use cell phones to call or text others while on the road.
 Overall, 715 participants completed the survey: 75 percent female, two thirds married, and the average age was 46-years-old.

 Distracted Driving Behaviors:

-- Of the 261 respondents with children younger than 11-years-old in the car, 65 percent use a phone while driving and 36 percent text.
+- Of the 261 respondents with children younger than 11-years-old in the car, 65 percent use a phone while driving and 36 percent text